chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 ## Import the design system in other apps

-Up until now, we focused inward, first, on creating durable UI components.
+Up until now, we focused inward.
+First, on creating durable UI components.
 Then, on reviewing, testing, and documenting them.
 Now we’ll shift perspective outward to examine how teams consume design systems.

 Chapter 7 walks through packaging the design system for use in other apps.
 Learn how to combine npm, the JavaScript package manager, with Auto, a time-saving release management tool.